A New Family of Bounded Divergence Measures and Application to Signal Detection: Introduction

-Here we introduce a new one parameter ($\alpha$) family of bounded measures based on the Bhattacharyya coefficient, called bounded Bhattacharyya distance (BBD) measures.
+Here we introduce a new one-parameter ($\alpha$) family of bounded measures based on the Bhattacharyya coefficient, called bounded Bhattacharyya distance (BBD) measures.
 These measures are symmetric, positive-definite and bounded between 0 and 1.
 In the asymptotic limit ($\alpha \rightarrow \pm \infty$) they approach squared Hellinger divergence \cite{hellinger1909,kakutani1948}.
-Following Rao \cite{Rao1982b} and Lin \cite{Lin1991}, a generalized BBD is introduced to capture the divergence (or convergence ) between multiple distributions.
-We show that BBD measures belong to the generalized class of f-divergences and inherits many of its properties such as curvature and its relation to Fisher's Information.
-We prove an extension of Bradt-Karlin theorem for BBD, which proves the existence of prior probabilities relating Bayes error probabilities with ranking based on divergence measure.
+Following Rao \cite{Rao1982b} and Lin \cite{Lin1991}, a generalized BBD is introduced to capture the divergence (or convergence) between multiple distributions.
+We show that BBD measures belong to the generalized class of f-divergences and inherit useful properties such as curvature and its relation to Fisher Information.
+Bayesian inference is useful in problems where a decision has to be made on classifying an observation into one of the possible array of states, whose prior probabilities are known \cite{Hellman1970,varshney2008quantization}.
+Divergence measures are useful in estimating the error in such classification \cite{Ben1978,Kailath1967, varshney2011bayes}.
+We prove an extension of the Bradt Karlin theorem for BBD, which proves the existence of prior probabilities relating Bayes error probabilities with ranking based on divergence measure.
 Bounds on the error probabilities $P_e$ can be calculated through BBD measures using certain inequalities between Bhattacharyya coefficient and $P_e$.
 We derive two inequalities for a special case of BBD ($\alpha=2$) with Hellinger and Jensen-Shannon divergences.
-Divergence measures can be used in statistics to calculate minimum disparity indicators.
-We discuss the possibility of using BBD minimum disparity estimators in such applications.
+Our bounded measure with $\alpha=2$ has been used by Sunmola \cite{sunmola2013optimising} to calculate distance between Dirichlet distributions in the context of Markov decision process.
+We illustrate the applicability of BBD measures by focusing on signal detection problem that comes up in areas such as gravitational wave detection \cite{finn1992detection}.
+Here we consider discriminating two monochromatic signals, differing in frequency or amplitude, and corrupted with additive white noise.
+We compare the Fisher Information of the BBD measures with that of KLD and Hellinger distance for these random processes, and highlight the regions where FI is insensitive large parameter deviations.
+We also characterize the performance of BBD for different signal to noise ratios, providing thresholds for signal separation.